Specifications for masks for sale

 These same materials would be recommended if using a bandana or scarf-type design, though we would anticipate that this would be less efficient.
 Optimally, this will include a prefolded shape, and a clear differentiation of outside and inside, such as this video showing a multi-layered suggestion.

 Evidence on household filters is limited.
-We found one study of tissue paper and paper towel, which did not report high efficiencies: we think a third or fourth layer of cloth is preferable to a disposable filter.
+We found one study of tissue paper and paper towel, which did not report high efficiencies: we think a third or fourth layer of industry grade polypropylene is preferable to a disposable filter.
 Our suggested design incorporates an optional internal unhemmed extra piece of cloth to provide the third and fourth layers, if desired.

-No evidence is available on fastenings.
 To simplify the design and construction, our suggestion has buttons sewn on the corners and ordinary rubber bands, looped together, to provide over-the-head elastic.
-We borrowed this idea from N95s, which offer a high level of protection to health-care workers; these invariably have over-the-head elastic straps.
+We borrowed this idea from N95s, which offer a high level of protection to health-care workers; these usually have over-the-head elastic straps.
 Elastic perishes with multiple washes, and the button design facilitates easy replacement.
 Sewn elastic, ear loops and cloth ties are alternatives.

 Don’t touch your face when wearing your mask.
 Learn how to take off a mask safely here, and wash your hands afterwards.